-The Proposed Plan would not result in the relocation of any existing residences or business as the Proposed Plan site is currently vacant except for the private Boron air field and the reclaimed site will allow the landowner to re-grade the existing air strips for private use.
+The Proposed Plan would not result in the relocation of any existing residences or business as the Proposed Plan site is currently vacant.
 Furthermore, the Proposed Plan will be required to adhere to adopted Construction Management Plan in accordance with Mitigation Measure CI-2.
 Therefore, the Relocations Section of the Final EIR/EIS remains accurate and is unchanged by this Addendum.
 The Proposed Plan will not have any new or more severe significant relocation impacts compared to the original Project.